Web 2.0 Mash

 After installing the package just edit the runtime configuration file /etc/mashctld.conf and start the daemon (mashctld).
 The debian package contains an initscript which is doing this automatically on boot.

-People without good Linux knowledge who want to use the Software on a Raspberry Pi might be better off using one of our Raspbian Images instead of manually installing the software.
+People without good Linux knowledge who want to use the Software on a Raspberry Pi might be better off using one of our Raspberry Pi OS images instead of manually installing the software.

 By getting "payed" with fresh beer we are very willing to give support concerning installation of software and construction of hardware :)